AguaClara/UASB/Reports and Manuals/fall2018report_draft3.md

 <!--[EM: Fix grammar and spelling errors (the UASB.. team? reactor?)
 Addressed NB]-->

 UASB also worked on biogas production.
-The team wrote code to estimate biogas production rate based on flow rate through the reactor, the COD concentration of influent, and the temperature of the reactor.
-The team decided on a gas bag system to store biogas because it is flexible, easy to connect to the reactor, affordable, and easily transported.
+The team wrote code to estimate biogas production rate based on the flow rate through the reactor, the COD concentration of influent, and the temperature of the reactor.
+The team decided on a gas bag system to store biogas as it is flexible, easy to connect to the reactor, affordable, and easily transported.
 The team also wrote code to determine the required volume and dimensions for the lid of the biogas system.
 The team also looked into a fats, oils and greases (FOG) removal system.
 The concluded that manual skimming of FOG could always be used as a backup option.

 <!--[EM: The sentences in this paragraph are long and busy.
 Consider revising and making it a bit simpler.
 Addressed -NB]-->